Mihai212/Assignments-From-FastTrackIT-Course/README.md

-These files are some asignments/exercises from my FastTrackIT Manual/Automation "Quality Assurance Testing" course
+# These files are Asignments and Exercises from my FastTrackIT Manual/Automation "Quality Assurance Testing" Course